top of page

 STRASBOURG

-It sits on the border of France and Germany and I had to stop and wonder which country we were actually in.
+Strasbourg sits on the border of France and Germany, and for a hot second, I had to stop and wonder which country we were actually in.
 Almost all of the signs are in both French and German - kind of reminded me a bit of Montreal……on second thought, scratch that, Montreal signage is pretty much français seulement.
 Back to Strasbourg.
 The city has changed hands for centuries between France and Germany and the result is this beautiful city in the middle of the River Ill, where you can leisurely stroll the narrow, winding streets and admire the beautiful German and French architecture.

 YOU'VE GOTTA SEE...